it-gro/hugo-theme-w3css-basic/README.md

 * more testing for the lit* shortcodes
 * optional google analytics
-* if fontsUseGoogleApis=true the actual font may be configurable (no overriding needed)
 * finish uglyURLs (e.g. submenu) + doc (how to deploy to filesystem)